AugustoCam95/DSAdvisor/README.md

-# AutoMLWeb
+# DSAdvisor
-A web aplication fully implemented in python and flask api
+A guideline implemented in python with flask to predicted tasks

 ## component pages:
 base.html